awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 If an output file already exists, by default, the AWS Encryption CLI prints a warning, then overwrites the file\.
 To prevent overwriting, use the `--interactive` parameter, which prompts you for confirmation before overwriting, or `--no-overwrite`, which skips the input if the output would cause an overwrite\.
 To suppress the overwrite warning, use `--quiet`\.
 To capture errors and warnings from the AWS Encryption CLI, use the `2>&1` redirection operator to write them to the output stream\.

 **Note**
-If a command that would overwrite an output file fails, the output file is deleted\.
+Commands that overwrite output files begin by deleting the output file\.
+If the command fails, the output file might already be deleted\.

-You have the following options for the output location:
+You can the output location in several ways\.
 + Specify a file name\.
 If you specify a path to the file, all directories in the path must exist before the command runs\.

   ```
   --output myEncryptedData.txt
   ```
 + Specify a directory\.
 The output directory must exist before the command runs\.

   If the input contains subdirectories, the command reproduces the subdirectories under the specified directory\.